GeminiLight/virne/docs/source/intro/background.rst

             NV-enabled Edge computing
             ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-            Edge computing involves distributing computing resources and services closer to the edge of the network, near where the data is generated.
+            Edge computing involves processing data closer to the source of data generation rather than relying on a centralized data-processing warehouse.
-            VNE can be used to map virtual networks onto edge infrastructure, ensuring efficient use of resources and optimal performance.
+            This reduces latency and bandwidth use, making it ideal for applications requiring real-time responses.

+            NV enables edge computing by providing flexible network management closer to the data source.
+            It minimizes latency, optimizes bandwidth usage, and ensures efficient resource distribution for edge devices and applications, thereby enhancing the performance and reliability of edge computing solutions.

     .. tab-item:: Internet of Things
         :sync: key3